hoereth/CoreLocationUtils/README.md

-# CoreLocationUtils
+# 📍 CoreLocationUtils

-A description of this package.
+Just a few but helpful classes for handling locations with CoreLocation.

+## OneTimeLocation.swift

+Allows you to query a CLLocation without managing CLLocationManager or any of its delegates.